Jacob-Ham/jacobhio/docs/🌐 Web Application/Injections/SQL Injection.md

 !!! alert "note"
 	 Think outside the box for injectable parameters.
 Anything that could be passed to a db is worth testing against. ie UAs, cookies, etc…

+!!! alert "note"
+	when fuzzing for SQL injection, try 1. replacing valid data with payloads, 2. appending payloads to the end of valid data

+!!! alert "note"
+	Be very careful with SQL injection payloads, likely potential for DOS, ask for permission if you find something.
 ## Key Delimiters and Enclosures

 - `'`, `"`: Standard string delimiters.
 E.g., `' OR '1'='1`